apache/kyuubi/docs/client/python/pyspark.md

 ## Requirements
 PySpark works with Python 3.7 and above.

-Install PySpark with Spark SQL and optional pandas on Spark using PyPI as follows:
+Install PySpark with Spark SQL and optional pandas support on Spark using PyPI as follows:

 ```shell
 pip install pyspark 'pyspark[sql]' 'pyspark[pandas_on_spark]'